theurgi/help/examples/extending-built-ins/README.md

 ## Extending the `heading` Generator

-Next, we'll define a function `myHeading` which can accept any arguments, but in this case only one:
+Next, define a function `myHeading` which can accept any arguments, but in this case only one:
 `text`. `myHeading` will "wrap" `heading` to apply our desired modifications to the `text` before passing it to `heading`.

 The only rule for extending a built-in is that the extending function ( `myHeading` ) should return the `RenderFunction` that is returned by calling the built-in being extended ( `heading` ).

 ```ts
 const myHeading = (text: string) => {